History of Antarctica: South American involvement

 This encroachment of foreign powers was a matter of immense disquiet to the nearby South American countries, Argentina and Chile.
-Taking advantage of a European continent plunged into turmoil with the onset of the Second World War, Chile's president, Pedro Aguirre Cerda declared the establishment of a Chilean Antarctic Territory in areas already claimed by Britain.
+Taking advantage of a European continent plunged into turmoil with the onset of the Second World War, Chile's president, Pedro Aguirre Cerda declared the establishment of a Chilean Antarctic Territory based on the uti possidetis juris principle inheriting the Spanish claims on Terra Australis that depended on the Captaincy General of Chile.
+In the 20th Century these areas were claimed by Britain.

 Argentina had an even longer history of involvement in the Continent.
 Already in 1904 the Argentine government began a permanent occupation in the area with the purchase of a meteorological station on Laurie Island established in 1903 by Dr William S. Bruce's Scottish National Antarctic Expedition.
 Bruce offered to transfer the station and instruments for the sum of 5.000 pesos, on the condition that the government committed itself to the continuation of the scientific mission.
 British officer William Haggard also sent a note to the Argentine Foreign Minister, Jose Terry, ratifying the terms of Bruce proposition.

 In 1906, Argentina communicated to the international community the establishment of a permanent base on South Orkney Islands.
 However, Haggard responded by reminding Argentina that the South Orkneys were British.
 The British position was that Argentine personnel was granted permission only for the period of one year.
 The Argentine government entered into negotiations with the British in 1913 over the possible transfer of the island.
 Although these talks were unsuccessful, Argentina attempted to unilaterally establish their sovereignty with the erection of markers, national flags and other symbols.